Grant Programs and Direct Purchases

 BLINK Temporary Public Art Opportunities

 BLINK is an opportunity for experimental, ad-hoc, temporary works of art to sprout up throughout the community and vanish leaving residents and visitors eager to see what is next.
 Madison neighborhoods and urban areas are open canvases.
-The possibilities for creations on open spaces, construction sites, and public parks will provide a glimpse of how the world looks through an artist's eyes.
+The possibilities for creations in open spaces, construction sites, and public parks provides a glimpse of how the world looks through an artist's eyes.

-You present your idea for a temporary public art project that is modest in cost and is feasible, yet unique, bold and ambitious in impact.
-MAC reviews your proposal and decides if they want to purchase it for the City's Blink program.
+Artists present ideas for a temporary public art project that is modest in cost and is feasible, yet unique, bold and ambitious in impact.
+MAC reviews proposals and decides if they want to purchase it for the City's Blink program three times per year; Feb 1st, June 1st and October 1st.

 GUIDELINES AND APPLICATION INFORMATION